-Diagnosis of sickle cell disease and sickle cell trait.
+Blood tests are used to diagnose sickle cell disease and sickle cell trait.
 They can be done on children or adults.
-Many states have laws that require newborn babies to be tested for sickle cell disease before they leave the hospital after birth.
-Pregnant women can also choose to have their unborn babies tested.
+Many states require newborn babies to be tested for sickle cell disease.
+This happens before they leave the hospital.
+Pregnant women can also have their unborn babies tested.

 Facts about sickle cell disease.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/ncbddd/sicklecell/facts.html.
-Updated November 17, 2016.
-Accessed December 13, 2016.
+Accessed January 29, 2021.

 How is sickle cell disease diagnosed?
 National Heart, Lung, and Blood Institute website.
 Available at: http://www.nhlbi.nih.gov/health/health-topics/topics/sca/diagnosis.
-Updated August 2, 2016.
-Accessed December 13, 2016.
+Accessed January 29, 2021.

 Sickle cell disease.
 Kids Health—Nemours Foundation website.
 Available at: http://kidshealth.org/en/parents/sickle-cell-anemia.html.
-Updated September 2012.
-Accessed July 1, 2013.
+Accessed January 29, 2021.

 Sickle cell disease in adults and adolescents.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed.com/topics/dmp~AN~T902929/Sickle-cell-disease-in-adults-and-adolescents .
-Updated October 4, 2016.
-Accessed October 5, 2016.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/sickle-cell-disease-in-adults-and-adolescents .
+Accessed March 5, 2021.

 Sickle cell disease in infants and children.
-EBSCO DynaMed Plus website.
-Available at:http://www.dynamed.com/topics/dmp~AN~T902928/Sickle-cell-disease-in-infants-and-children.
-Updated September 20, 2016.
-Accessed October 5, 2016.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/sickle-cell-disease-in-infants-and-children Accessed March 5, 2021.

 Sickle cell trait.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/ncbddd/sicklecell/traits.html.
-Updated September 14, 2015.
-Accessed December 13, 2016.
+Accessed January 29, 2021.

-Last reviewed December 2016 by Marcin Chwistek, MD Last Updated: 5/20/2015
+Last reviewed February 2021 by EBSCO Medical Review Board Marcin Chwistek, MD Last Updated: 3/10/2021